FenixAlliance/ABS.Docs/Web-Development/Web-Themes.md

 ## Template Files

 Templates are ABS Razor source files used to generate the pages requested by visitors and are output as HTML.
-Template files are made up of HTML, C# and are rendered through ABS Templating Engine.
+Template files are made up of HTML, C# and are rendered through ABS Theming Engine.

 The Alliance Business Suite defines several template files that control the look and feel of certain parts of each portal.